robinjuyal/saloncare/README.md

 - [ ] Razorpay switched from test keys (`rzp_test_`) to live keys (`rzp_live_`)
 - [ ] Webhook URL registered in Razorpay dashboard pointing to production URL
 - [ ] Database and backend in same region (avoid cross-region latency)
+- [ ] **Domain name + HTTPS/TLS in front of the backend — currently missing.** The deployed VM is served over plain HTTP with no domain (see Architecture/Infrastructure).
+Payment Flow's Path A (the Razorpay webhook) explicitly requires a public HTTPS URL — right now it cannot function at all, meaning only Path B (frontend verify) confirms payments, with no fallback if the customer's connection drops between Razorpay's success response and that verify call completing.
+Put a reverse proxy (Nginx/Caddy) with a real cert (Let's Encrypt or Azure-managed) in front of the backend before relying on this in production.
+- [x] Constant-time signature comparison — `verifyWebhookSignature`/`verifyPaymentSignature` used plain `String.equals()` (a timing side-channel) until v4.0; now use `MessageDigest.isEqual()`.
+See [Version History](#version-history).
+- [x] Payment-confirmation / cleanup-scheduler race — a webhook delayed past the payment timeout window could previously either get silently overwritten by the cleanup job or itself overwrite a just-cleaned-up booking back into the live queue.
+Fixed in v4.0 with a shared row lock between `PaymentService.confirmPayment()` and `PaymentCleanupScheduler`, plus a guard against resurrecting an already-cancelled booking.
+See [Version History](#version-history).

 ---